wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 - [Activation](../Authentication-in-Mobile-Apps/Readme.md#activation) - mobile device enrollment
 - [Transaction signing](../Authentication-in-Mobile-Apps/Readme.md#transaction-signing) - for example, login or payment approval

 The **activation** process can be entirely externalized into a standalone [Enrollment Server](../Authentication-in-Mobile-Apps/Server-Side-Tutorial.md#deploying-the-enrollment-server) application.
-Enrollment server can take over the activation process and it can be deployed fully independently from your existing systems.
+The enrollment server can take over the activation process, and it can be deployed fully independently from your existing systems.

 The **transaction signing** process is much more tightly coupled with your protected API resources.
 As a result, you usually need to integrate the PowerAuth signature verification logic into your existing systems that publish those protected resources.
 This is a trivial task if you use Spring framework thanks to our magical `@PowerAuth` annotation, as we illustrate in our [tutorial on mobile authentication and transaction signing](../Authentication-in-Mobile-Apps/Server-Side-Tutorial.md#preparing-protected-api-resources).

-However, not all systems use Spring, or even Java.
+However, not all systems use Spring or even Java.
 What if you use .NET, Java, Ruby, Python, or any other server-side technology?
-Do not worry - adding the support for manual ad-hoc signature verification is not difficult.
+Do not worry - adding support for manual ad-hoc signature verification is not difficult.

 ## Mobile App Perspective

-To understand the server-side signature verification better, it is helpful to understand how the signatures are computed on the mobile device, using our iOS or Android SDK.
+To understand the server-side signature verification better, it is helpful to understand how the signatures are computed on the mobile device using our iOS or Android SDK.

 When computing a signature, the mobile SDK requires the following input values:

 - **HTTP method**, usually `POST`.
     - For signed requests, we always recommend using the `POST` method.
-- **Resource ID**, this a constant that client and server needs to agree on beforehand.
+- **Resource ID** is a constant that the client and server need to agree on beforehand.
     - The value of this constant can be anything, but it is usually (by convention) set to the relevant part of the URI that gets called.
-For example, if the URI is `https://api.example.com/app-context/1.0/login`, the resource ID would be set to `/login` value.
+For example, if the URI is `https://api.example.com/app-context/1.0/login`, the resource ID would be set to the `/login` value.
     - _Note: We use URI ID instead of the full URL since it could be difficult to deduce the correct path on the server side.
 Systems may run in different clusters and in different URI contexts (for example, the server could see `https://internal-machine/domain1/app-context/1.0-rel202005/login` instead of the above-mentioned address)._
 - **HTTP request data**
-    - for `POST`, `PUT` and `DELETE` requests, this is just the HTTP request body
+    - for `POST`, `PUT`, and `DELETE` requests, this is just the HTTP request body
-    - for `GET` requests, we use a canonicalized request query parameters
+    - for `GET` requests, we use canonicalized request query parameters

-Based on these input values, the mobile app produces an HTTP header with the PowerAuth signature, that looks like this one:
+Based on these input values, the mobile app produces an HTTP header with the PowerAuth signature that looks like this one:

 ```
 X-PowerAuth-Authorization: PowerAuth pa_version="3.1",